pengfeiliu371/Getting_started/Install_GEOS_Chem_on_cluster.md

 #### 9. submit task

-qsub xxx.pbs
+sbatch xxx.sbatch

-\# see template in /storage/coda1/p-pliu40/0/shared/GEOS-Chem/.template.pbs
+\# see template in /storage/coda1/p-pliu40/0/shared/GEOS-Chem/slurm/GC12.9.3/run_GC12.sbatch

 \# copy it to your own run dir and modify

 #### 10. check your task state

-qstat -u <username>
+squeue -u <username>

-\# for me, it’s qstat -u bbai32
+\# for me, it’s squeue -u bbai32

-#### 11. other useful commands

-qdel <job id> #kill task

-pace-check-queue -c inferno  #check nodes state

-pace-check-queue -s inferno  #check nodes property

-checkjob <job id>

-mam-balance